How to Calculate Your GPA

 F 0.0

 Some schools use a simpler scale without plus/minus grades.
 Check your institution’s grading policy for the exact values.
+A few universities also use a 5.0 scale or award extra points for honors and AP courses at the high school level, so the numbers here may not apply everywhere.

 Worked example: semester GPA